WordPress Release Team and Focus Leads

 Responsibilities

-• Review patches and changesets for feasibility, code quality, technical design, and coding standards compliance.
-Ensure they follow the overall software architecture
+• Review core patches and changesets for feasibility, code quality, technical design, and coding standards compliance.
+Ensure they follow the overall software architecture.

 • Ensure the beta, RCrelease candidate One of the final stages in the version release cycle, this version signals the potential to be a final release to the public.
 Also see alpha (beta). and final release processes run as smoothly as possible on the technical side, and all release steps are completed

 • This role is also responsible for escalating cases and helping to make decisions when new features, enhancements, and (large) bug-fixes are not ready in time.
-For example, if a new feature is not 100% complete before beta, and/or the code is still “alpha” quality and needs more work, facilitate reviews and gather more information in order to make a decision whether to proceed with the feature or add it in the next release.
-These cases are usually escalated to project leadership
+For example — if a new feature is not 100% complete before beta, and/or the code is still “alpha” quality and needs more work.
+In such cases, the core tech lead would facilitate reviews and gather more information to decide whether to proceed with the feature or add it in the next release.
+These cases are usually escalated to project leadership.

 Top ↑